Malkalypse/perchance-scraper/STYLE_GUIDE.md

 - `if ( condition )`

 ## Organization
 - Functions should be placed in the order they are called, when possible
-- Functions that work together should be placed together
+- Functions that work together exclusively should be placed together

+### Inside of a class, use the following guidelines
+- Higher-level functions above, lower-level helpers below
+- Helper functions called by a single function should be placed directly below the functions that call them
+- Helper functions called by multiple functions should be placed below the last function that calls them

 ## Commenting